orsonteodoro/oiledmachine-overlay/README.md

 DIST relpathN byte_sizeN BLAKE2B hash1 SHA512 hash2
 ```

 relpath is the relative path to the file.
+Path references should be relative.
+The script folder will be copied to `${WORKDIR}/trainer` and run from there.

 Hashes can be obtain with the rhash package.